CyrChudac/rmme-viewer/README.md

 Statsview is a software for NGS data visualization.
 This file should answer most questions you may have regarding practical usage and the programming aspect of the software.

 ## How to run it?
 Download the zip file and extract it.
-You can also run the
+Or you can run the

     git init
     git pull https://github.com/CyrChudac/statsview
-commands.
+commands instead.

 Also go to https://nodejs.org/en/download/ address to download and install Node.js.
 Follow their instructions.
 Then open your command line and navigate to the statsview folder.